-The culminating weekend of Seattle's summer-long Seafair Festival, this event takes place during the first weekend in August at Genesee Park on Lake Washington.
-A Boeing air show features the Blue Angels, while hydroplane racing, world-class wakeboarders, and BMX bike stunt riders keeps things exciting back down on Earth.
+The culminating weekend of Seattle's summerlong Seafair Festival, this event takes place during the first weekend in August at Genesee Park on Lake Washington.
+A Boeing air show features the Blue Angels, while hydroplane racing, world-class wakeboarders, and BMX bike stunt riders keep things exciting back down on Earth.

-Up-and-coming young ball players aged 10 to 12 from around the world travel to Williamsport, Pennsylvania, each August to show off their skills in the Little League Baseball World Series.
-Regional U.S. teams face off against teams from Latin America, Asia, Europe, Africa, Canada, Australia, Japan, and the Caribbean.
+Up-and-coming young ballplayers aged 10 to 12 from around the globe travel to Williamsport, Pennsylvania, each August to show off their skills in the Little League Baseball World Series.
+Regional U.S. teams face off against teams from Asia-Pacific, Australia, Canada, the Caribbean, Europe-Africa, Japan, Latin America, and Mexico regions.

-State fairs take place across the country throughout summer and fall, but Iowa's may well deliver the ultimate country experience.
-For 11 days every August, the Iowa State Fairgrounds hosts more than one million visitors looking for carnival thrills, 4H action, fried food, and quirky memorabilia.
-Headliner music performances at the Grandstand over the years have included Sonny and Cher, the Beach Boys, Johnny Cash, Chicago, and the Oak Ridge Boys.
+State fairs take place across the U.S. throughout summer and fall, but Iowa's may well deliver the ultimate country experience.
+For 11 days every August since 1854, the Iowa State Fairgrounds hosts more than 1 million visitors looking for carnival thrills, 4H action, fried food, and quirky memorabilia.
+Headliner music performances at the Grandstand over the years have included Sonny and Cher, the Beach Boys, Johnny Cash, and the Oak Ridge Boys.